MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 # Deployment and testing for mission-critical workloads on Azure

 Failed deployments and erroneous releases are common causes for application outages.
-How you approach deployment and testing plays a critical role in the overall reliability of a mission-critical application.
+Your approach to deployment and testing plays a critical role in the overall reliability of a mission-critical application.

 Deployment and testing should form the basis for all application and infrastructure operations to ensure consistent outcomes for mission-critical workloads.
 Be prepared to deploy weekly, daily, or more often.
 Design your continuous integration and continuous deployment (CI/CD) pipelines to support those goals.